 NEW EXTENDED REALITY ADOPTION AND EFFECTS

 |Data Access and Environment Interaction||Problem Diagnosis||Action Taking|

-Functional design optimization in warehouses, urban spaces, factories and public use infrastructures, Inventory and in-transit monitoring, Disruption and safety response, Consumer virtual navigation of facilities or travel||Space and environment monitoring, Buildings and corporate or public facilities inspection||Spatial optimisation for order packing, and shipment organisation, Order picking|
+|Manage Spaces||Functional design optimisation in warehouses, urban spaces, factories and public use infrastructures, Inventory and in-transit monitoring, Disruption and safety response, Consumer virtual navigation of facilities or travel||Space and environment monitoring, Buildings and corporate or public facilities inspection||Spatial optimisation for order packing, and shipment organisation, Order picking|

 |Manage Devices||Product, construction, urban and infrastructure design||Operations monitoring, Production line optimisation, Quality Control, Equipment monitoring and diagnostics||Operator instruccions for large equipment and also precision processes,Task sequence and assembly work instructions, Asset installation, Maintenance instruction and guidance|

 CETMO Analysis, adapted from Boston Consulting Group (1)